qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     to and investigating the point, the guard immediately turns to face the calculated direction.
   * **Campaign Option**: choose one of the available fixes or no fix.
   * **Credit**: Qoalabear, Cyberboy2000
+* Guard Pathing: Stale observed paths
+  * When a guard's current interest point moves (such as an agent moving through peripheral vision or sprinting past), the guard's observed path stays at the interest's initial position and doesn't update on its own.
+On the guard's turn, the guard will "correctly" travel to the interest point's final position; the observed path was lying.
+  * **Fix**: Guard paths are forced to update after their current interest is moved.
+The update is deferred until the end of a multi-tile move to reduce unnecessary path calculations.
+  * **Campaign Option**: enable/disable fix
+  * **Credit**: Qoalabear

 * DLC mid-missions: Save corruption if Monst3r is the sole survivor of DLC mid2.